thoughtbot/clearance/README.md

 Configure
 ---------

-Override any of the defaults in `config/initializers/clearance.rb`:
+Override any of these defaults in `config/initializers/clearance.rb`:

     Clearance.configure do |config|
       config.cookie_expiration = lambda { 1.year.from_now.utc }